-Honestly, more than a way to get around the city, the gondola is a means of transportation, experience and tourist attraction, routes and prices for gondola rides usually vary and are agreed on the spot and with each gondoliere.
-So as not to leave you curious, you can expect to pay between 60-80 € for a half hour ride during the day and around 80-100 € at night.
+Honestly, more than a way of getting around the city, the gondola is a means of transportation, an experience and a tourist attraction.
+The routes and prices for gondola rides usually vary and are agreed on the spot and with each gondoliere.
+Not to leave you curious, you can expect to pay between €60-80 for a half-hour ride during the day and around €80-100 at night.

 Traghetti are very similar to gondolas, but are only used to cross the Grand Canal perpendicularly at points where there is no bridge nearby.
-Therefore, the traghetti serve more as a means of transportation than the gondolas.
+Therefore, traghetti serve more as a means of transportation than gondolas.

-You'll pay €2 in cash when you get on and watch as the locals stand rather than sit.
-So, if you're looking to take pictures, you should hurry as the ride is quite short and quick.
+You'll pay 2 euros in cash when you get on and watch as the locals stand rather than sit.
+So, if you are looking to take pictures, you should hurry as the ride is quite short and fast.

 Getting around Venice by water cab

 The ferryservice consistsof two main lines, 17 and 11, which connect Venice and stop in the most important areas of each district.
-Line 11 starts in Lido and moves south to Pellestrina.
-While line 17 starts from the Cavallino beach area and heads north.
+Line 11 starts in Lido and moves south to Pellestrina, while line 17 starts from the Cavallino beach area and heads north.

-Tickets for Public Transportation in Venice
+Tickets for public transport in Venice

 How do Venetians get around Venice?

-You will see how Venetians use rowing boats mainly for sports or for the simple pleasure of rowing, while motor boats are used more as a means of transportation, either to get around or to move their goods.
+You will see how Venetians use rowing boats mainly for sport or for the simple pleasure of rowing, while motor boats are used more as a means of transportation, either to get around or to move their goods.